God Is Murdered

 The revolution of 1910, like its predecessors, aimed at transforming Mexico’s charade of a democracy into a government for the people, where the regular Mexican citizen might have a chance on an equal economic playing field with the generations of landed Spanish aristocrats, and where peasants might obtain a small parcel of land to cultivate a viable living standard, almost like a middle class.

 That never happened.
-The status quo, elite class picked apart the revolution and then reinforced its authoritarian regime once again and to this day.
-In place of the failed revolution, peasants, like Pablo Acosta, found a new marketplace, where they have a chance at a middle-class, if not higher, standard of living—despite the risks.
+The status quo, the elite class picked apart the revolution and then reinforced its authoritarian regime once again and to this day.
+In place of the failed revolution, peasants, like Pablo Acosta, found a new marketplace, where they have a chance at a middle-class, if not higher, the standard of living—despite the risks.

 For peasants, ambitious to improve their situation, drug trafficking has become the surest work that pays the mortgage, nice cars, and education for their many children.
 It’s the Mexican dream.
 Running drugs north is the ticket to success and, if a guy plays his cards right, he can move up in the organization.
 It’s the fast track, like earning an MBA or a JD in the U.S., riskier but more lucrative.